mikics/gsoc-jupyterbook/submission.md

 q_sca_fenics = domain.comm.allreduce(q_sca_fenics_proc, op=MPI.SUM)
 ```

-We compared these efficiencies with analytical ones (defined by a function in `analytical_efficiencies_wire.py`) to test our demo.
+We compared these efficiencies with analytical ones (calculated by a function in `analytical_efficiencies_wire.py`) to test our demo.
 In the end, we get
 an error much smaller than $1\%$, as certified by the final output,and
 therefore we can say that our demo works correctly: